DrasilOrg/Notes/human-readable code/New Variants.md

 ```

 Pistachio is an extension of [Amethyst](#amethyst) that inlines any known value whose symbol is only used once.

+Pistachio may also be viewed as an extension of [Amethyst](#amethyst) that inlines any known value whose symbol is only used once from the "Software Requirements → ICO Program Requirements" Choices stage.

 #### *Synergy*